Does Andi Dorfman Want Nick Viall Back? Inside Her Unexpected ‘Bachelor’ Visit

 According to Bustle, Andi Dorfman is only on the show to give Viall some much-needed advice.
 Following her time on The Bachelorette and failed engagement with Murray, Dorfman wrote a tell-all memoir about her romance with Murray and Viall.
 The revelations were not flattering for either man, so it’s not likely that Viall will jump at the chance of getting back with Dorfman.

 Instead, it’s more plausible that Dorfman is there to give Viall some advice on weeding out his final four contestants.
-After all, she has plenty of experience narrowing down a field of suitors and it looks like Viall could use all the help he can get.
+After all, she has plenty of experience narrowing down a field of suitors, and it looks like Viall could use all the help he can get.

 In fact, This Is Insider is reporting that Reality Steve revealed additional spoilers about Dorfman’s surprise visit.
 Although the episode ended without giving any real answers, Reality Steve claims that everything was edited to get fans to tune in for next week’s episode.